canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

   apt-get install sbuild-launchpad-chroot
   bash ./tools/setup_sbuild.sh # This will give you usage information on how to call it with the correct parameters
   ```
-* You must have launchpad already properly configured in your system in order to upload packages to the PPAs.
+* You must have Launchpad already properly configured in your system in order to upload packages to the PPAs.
 Follow [this guide](https://help.launchpad.net/Packaging/PPA/Uploading) to get set up.

 ## I. Preliminary/staging release to team infrastructure
-1. Create a release PR
+1. Create a release PR:

     a.
-Move the desired commits from our `main` branch onto the desired release branch
+Move the desired commits from our `main` branch onto the desired release branch.

       * This step is currently not well defined.
 We currently are using `release-27` for all `27.X` releases and have been cherry-picking/rebasing all commits from `main` into this branch for a release.

     b Create a new entry in the `debian/changelog` file:

-      * You can do that by running `dch --newversion <version-name>`
+      * You can do that by running `dch --newversion <version-name>`.
       * Remember to update the release from `UNRELEASED` to the ubuntu/devel release.
 Edit the version to look like: `27.2~21.10.1`, with the appropriate pro-client and ubuntu/devel version numbers.
-      * Populate `debian/changelog` with the commits you have cherry-picked
+      * Populate `debian/changelog` with the commits you have cherry-picked.
       * You can do that by running `git log <first-cherry-pick-commit>..<last-cherry-pick-commit> | log2dch`
         * This will generate a list of commits that could be included in the changelog.
       * You don't need to include all of the commits generated.
 Remember that the changelog should
         be read by the user to understand the new features/modifications in the package.
 If you
         think a commit will not add that much to the user experience, you can drop it from the
-        changelog
+        changelog.
       * To structure the changelog you can use the other entries as example.
 But we basically try to
         keep this order: debian changes, new features/modifications, testing.
 Within each section, bullet points should be alphabetized.

     c.
-Create a PR on github into the release branch.
-Ask in the ~UA channel on mattermost for review.
+Create a PR on GitHub into the release branch.
+Ask in the ~UA channel on Mattermost for review.

     d.
 When reviewing the release PR, please use the following guidelines when reviewing the new changelog entry:

        * Is the version correctly updated?
-We must ensure that the new version on the changelog is
+We must ensure that the new version in the changelog is
          correct and it also targets the latest Ubuntu release at the moment.
        * Is the entry useful for the user?
 The changelog entries should be user focused, meaning
          that we should only add entries that we think users will care about (i.e. we don't need
-         entries when fixing a test, as this doesn't provide meaningful information to the user)
+         entries when fixing a test, as this doesn't provide meaningful information to the user).
        * Is this entry redundant?
 Sometimes we may have changes that affect separate modules of the
          code.
-We should have an entry only for the module that was most affected by it
+We should have an entry only for the module that was most affected by it.
        * Is the changelog entry unique?
 We need to verify that the changelog entry is not already
          reflected in an earlier version of the changelog.
 If it is, we need not only to remove but double
-         check the process we are using to cherry-pick the commits
+         check the process we are using to cherry-pick the commits.
-       * Is this entry actually reflected on the code?
+       * Is this entry actually reflected in the code?
 Sometimes, we can have changelog entries
          that are not reflected in the code anymore.
 This can happen during development when we are
-         still unsure about the behavior of a feature or when we fix a bug that removes the code
+         still unsure about the behaviour of a feature or when we fix a bug that removes the code
          that was added.
 We must verify each changelog entry that is added to be sure of their
          presence in the product.

-2. After the release PR is merged, tag the head of the release branch with the version number, e.g. `27.1`.
-Push this tag to Github.
+2. After the release PR is merged, tag the head of the release branch with the version number, e.g., `27.1`.
+Push this tag to GitHub.

-3. Build the package for all Ubuntu releases and upload to `ppa:ua-client/staging`
+3. Build the package for all Ubuntu releases and upload to `ppa:ua-client/staging`:

     a.
-Clone the repository in a clean directory and switch to the release branch
+Clone the repository into a clean directory and switch to the release branch.
       * *WARNING* Build the package in a clean environment.
 The reason is that the package
-        will contain everything that it is present in the folder.
+        will contain everything that is present in the folder.
 If you are storing credentials or
         other sensible development information in your folder, they will be uploaded too when we send
         the package to the ppa.
 A clean environment is the safest way to perform this.

     b.
-Edit the changelog:
+Edit the changelog
       * List yourself as the author of this release.
       * Edit the version number to look like: `27.2~20.04.1~rc1` (`<version>~<ubuntu-release-number>.<revno>~rc<release-candidate-number>`)
-      * Edit the ubuntu release name.
+      * Edit the Ubuntu release name.
 Start with the ubuntu/devel release.
-      * `git add debian/changelog && git commit -m "throwaway"` Do **not** push this commit!
+      * `git add debian/changelog && git commit -m "throwaway"` - Do **not** push this commit!

     c. `build-package`
-      * This script will generate all the package artifacts in the parent directory as `../out`.
+      * This script will generate all the package artefacts in the parent directory as `../out`.

     d. `sbuild-it ../out/<package_name>.dsc`
       * If this succeeds move on.
 If this fails, debug and fix before continuing.